jeffersonfparil/poolgen/README.md

 ## Quickstart

-**Rewriting in Rust because of the existential and correctness crises in Julia.**
+**Rewriting in Rust because of my existential and correctness crises in Julia.**

 ## File formats